bakjunheepark/understanding_architectural_styles/README.md

 1. **The model has learned compositional style features**, not just holistic templates.
 It can recognize Gothic elements (pointed arches, tracery) even when combined with Art Deco geometry.

-2. **88% of buildings have at least one correct style in top-k** — encouraging for potential multi-label applications.
+2. **88% of buildings have at least one correct style in top-k**, encouraging for potential multi-label applications.

 3. **32% perfect accuracy on this hard task** suggests room for improvement.
 Larger datasets with multi-label annotations could push this further.

-4. **Style confusions mirror human disagreement**: The model struggles with Colonial/Georgian/Edwardian — the same styles that confuse human experts due to shared Anglo-American design vocabulary.
+4. **Style confusions mirror human disagreement**: The model struggles with Colonial/Georgian/Edwardian, the same styles that confuse human experts due to shared Anglo-American design vocabulary.

 ![Per-Building Performance](hybrid_results/building_performance.png)
-*Performance ranking across all 25 hybrid buildings — note the variation in difficulty*
+*Performance ranking across all 25 hybrid buildings*

 ### All Buildings: Probability Distributions